-This ratio provides a measure of revenue that can be used to fund current and future expenditures\.
+This ratio provides a measure of revenue that can be used to fund current and future expenditures.
 An increasing ratio normally indicates stability and that the City is well positioned to meet its financial obligations now and in the future.
-In this case, the increase from 76% in 2019 to 98% in 2020 was driven mostly by decreasing revenue, rather than an increasing rate of growth in net financial assets.
-The increase from 2019 to 2020 is due to an increase in net financial assets of \$40.0M over prior year, and a decrease in revenue of \$44.4M.
+In this case, the increase from 98% in 2020 to 109% in 2021 was driven mostly by a larger increase of \$68.8M in net financial assets, and a smaller increase of \$28.7M in revenue.